Mega Man: The Power Battle

 T E S T M E N U 1 INPUT 2 OUTPUT 3 SOUND & VOICE 4 COLOR 5 DOT CROSS HATCH 6 DIP SWITCH 7 OBJECT 8 SCROLL 1 9 SCROLL 2 10 SCROLL 3 11 MEMORY CHECK 12 EXIT |

-Two programming revisions of The Power Battle exist: One for the CPS1 system, and one for CPS2.
-They were released simultaneously in Japan.
-However, since the QSound title card graphics can also be found in CPS1, it's likely that the game was developed for the CPS2 first, then ported back.
+Two programming revisions of The Power Battle exist: One for Capcom's CPS1 system, and one for CPS2; these were released simultaneously in Japan.
+In the USA, only the CPS1 version and a "SAMPLE" version of the CPS2 revision were released.
+Since the QSound title card graphics can also be found in the CPS1 version, it's likely that the game was developed for the CPS2 first, then ported back.
+The version of the game included in Mega Man Anniversary Collection and Capcom Arcade 2nd Stadium uses the CPS1 version of the game, while the version included in Rockman Power Battle Fighters is based on the CPS2 version.

 Audio